 The Different Types of Boots

-Rugged, durable, and stylish, work boots are all you need to stay protected while fulfilling your duties, regardless of the weather.
+Rugged, durable, and stylish, work boots are all you need to stay protected and comfy while fulfilling your duties, regardless of the weather.
 Their design was perfected during the last couple of decades.
-Work boots protect the feet and lower legs and typically feature a long-lasting lug sole.
+Work boots protect the feet and lower legs and typically feature a long-lasting lug sole for uneven terrain.
 Besides that, work boots are also some of the most comfortable boots out there.

-Cowboy boots are rooted in function.
+Cowboy boots are types of shoes rooted in function.
 All you need to do is pull them on, wear them hard, and they will last for years.
-The tall shaft and pointed toe make this boot instantly recognizable.
-Note that there are two basic styles of cowboy boots:
+They are anything but casual shoes – the tall shaft and pointed toe make this boot instantly recognizable.
+Note that there are two classic styles of cowboy boots:

 - Traditional cowboy boots feature a taller and angled riding heel.